MINOR EYE CONDITIONS SERVICE (MECS)

 How Do I Access MECS?

-You can be referred by your GP practice – you may only need a leaflet stamped by the receptionist.
+You can be referred by your GP practice.
 You can also contact an approved optometrist directly (self-refer) and make an appointment.
 Ask to be seen under the minor eye condition service.
-Appointments are available during normal working hours and you will be seen within 48 hours but usually on the same day.
+Appointments are available during normal working hours.